 Whether you’re still waiting to reach your baby’s due date, or the 40-week mark has already come and gone, you might be curious about natural ways to induce labor.

-With your doctor’s approval, there are some ways you can get things rolling at home.
-One of the most effective things you can do is actually nipple stimulation.
+With your doctor or midwife’s approval, there are some ways you can get things rolling at home.
+One of the most effective things you can do is nipple stimulation.

-Here’s what you need to know about this practice, how to do it, and what questions you’ll want to ask your doctor.
+Here’s what you need to know about this practice, how to do it, and what questions you’ll want to ask your doctor or midwife.

-Note: If you have a high-risk pregnancy, nipple stimulation might be dangerous.
-Always talk to your doctor before trying any induction techniques.
+Note: If you have a high risk pregnancy, nipple stimulation might be dangerous.
+Always talk with your care professional before trying any induction techniques.

 In a 2011 study published in the journal Birth, 201 women were asked if they tried to induce labor naturally at home.
 Of the group, about half said they tried at least one method, such as eating spicy food or having sex.

-You should always speak to your doctor before trying any induction techniques.
+You should always speak with your midwife or doctor before trying any induction techniques.
 That being said, the majority of home induction methods aren’t backed by scientific evidence, so their effectiveness is mostly measured by anecdotal accounts.

-If you’re concerned with going far past your due date, here are some questions you might want to ask your doctor:
+If you’re concerned with going far past your due date, here are some questions you might want to ask your care professional:

 - What monitoring do you use after 40 weeks?